 Our board of directors has established standing committees in connection with the discharge of its responsibilities.
 These committees include an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-Our board of directors has adopted written charters for each of these committees.
-Upon completion of this offering, copies of the charters will be available on our website at www.elpolloloco.com.
+Our board of directors has adopted written charters for each of these committees, available at www.elpolloloco.com.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.